amarovita/tint-all/README.md

 ========

 This is a Gnome shell extension to give the whole screen a different color tint.
-It supports multiple colors tints in various gradations.
+It supports multiple color tints in various gradations.

 The extension can be installed from the Gnome extension page: